|

 Do your current investments match your long-term plans?

-This page gives a very brief outline of the key choice of investments available to French residents - including bank deposits, assurance vie - and French rental property.
+This page gives a very brief outline of the key investments to consider - including

 Financial investments in France